Proudc/ConvTraj/README.md

-# Revisiting CNNs for Trajectory Similarity Learning
+# Revisiting CNNs for Trajectory Similarity Learning (VLDB 2025)

 The code officially implements the ConvTraj algorithm for trajectory distance computation approximation.